mesonbuild/meson/docs/markdown/Reference-manual.md

 to replace `#cmakedefine` statements and variables with the `${variable}` syntax.
 Finally you can use `cmake@` in which case substitutions will apply on `#cmakedefine` statements and variables with the `@variable@` syntax.
-- `input` the input file name.
+- `input` the input file name(s).
 If it's not specified in configuration mode, all the variables in the `configuration:` object (see above) are written to the `output:` file.
+  Since *0.52.0*, multiple input file names can be passed to the `command:`.
 - `install` *(added 0.50.0)* When true, this generated file is installed during the install step, and `install_dir` must be set and not empty.
 When false, this generated file is not installed regardless of the value of `install_dir`.